Rich Semantic Knowledge Enhanced Large Language Models for Few-shot Chinese Spell Checking

-We add specific task requirements to the input sentences of three pairs of sentences, which is different from the previous task description.
-We concretize the task here, asking LLMs to find spelling errors in sentences and replace wrong words with correct words.
-This allows LLMs to have a clearer understanding of CSC tasks.
-Next, we append the length of the input sentence to the end to indicate the LLMs that we limit the length of the output sentence in the first prompt.
+Next, we add specific task requirements to the input sentences of three pairs of sentences, which is different from the foremost task description.
+The foremost task description requires LLMs to correct the spelling errors of the input sentences.
+We concretize the task here, asking LLMs to find spelling errors in sentences and replace wrong word with correct one.
+This allows LLMs to have a clearer comprehension of CSC task.
+We append the length of the input sentence to the end to indicate the LLMs that we limit the length of the output sentence in the first prompt.
 We also include the phonetic and radical information of each Chinese character in the input sentence, drawn from Chinese Rich Semantic Corpus outlined in Section \ref{sec:CRSCorpus}.
 It is hoped that by adding this information to the prompt, the LLMs can strengthen their understanding of the input sentence.
 Therefore, LLMs can better correct phonetic and visual errors that may occur in the sentences.
 These are in the form of four pairs of historical dialogues that form a few-shot prompt input to LLMs, hoping to stimulate the in-context learning capabilities of LLMs at once.

-For the sentences to be corrected in the test set, we use the prompt of the input sentence in the few-shot prompt to construct the same prompt for the sentences to be corrected in the testset and then enter LLMs to hope that the LLMs will correct the spelling of the error corrected sentences through in-context learning.
 Considering the length limit of LLMs on the length of the input (including historical dialogue), and the deterioration of the semantic understanding of LLMs with long input lengths.
-Before spell-checking each sentence, we clear the historical memory of the LLMs and add our few-shot prompt.
-In order to verify that the prompt we proposed is effective, we counted the number of sentences whose length remained unchanged before and after using a specific prompt and not using a specific prompt.
-The results are in Table \ref{table:len}.
-Experiments were performed using the API of GPT-3.5-Turbo.
+For each sentence to be corrected in the test set, we clear the historical memory of the LLMs and add our few-shot prompt.